ChenXiang96/SlicerColoc-Z-Stats/README.md

 * **Touati Benoukraf** - [Touati Benoukraf](https://github.com/benoukraflab).

 ## Limitations
-* Currently, this extension only supports Z-stack images in Tagged image file format (.tif, .tiff).
+* Currently, this extension only supports multi-channel Z-stack images in Tagged image file format (.tif, .tiff).
+* Load multi-channel Z-stack images of up to 15 channels.
 * A maximum of 3 channels can be selected simultaneously for the computation of the colocalization percentage.

 ## References